History: Exceeding Expectations Top Performers

 "[Student] demonstrates a reliable understanding of the history topics covered this term.
 They can compare aspects of life in different periods and are beginning to recognise that historical accounts may present different viewpoints depending on the author's perspective."

-Working Towards / Developing Building Skills
+History: Working Towards Building Skills

 These comments are appropriate for students who are still building foundational skills in history.
 They acknowledge effort and highlight specific next steps for progress.